Yogita-Nagar/Mobile-Sales-Analysis-PowerBI/README.md

 ## 💡 Key Insights

-The dashboard can be used to:
+- The dashboard reports total sales of approximately **62M** across **322 transactions**.

-- Monitor overall mobile sales performance
+- The total quantity sold is approximately **2K**, with an average sales value of around **39K**.
-- Compare sales across different cities
+- Among the brands displayed, **Vivo recorded the highest total sales**, followed by **OnePlus**.
-- Evaluate brand and mobile model performance
+- Sales performance varies across different cities, indicating differences in geographical demand.
-- Understand customer rating patterns
+- Transaction analysis shows the distribution of customer purchases across **Credit Card, Cash, Debit Card, and UPI** payment methods.
-- Analyze transaction preferences by payment method
+- Customer ratings range from **1 to 5**, providing visibility into customer satisfaction patterns.
-- Identify changes in sales and quantity across different days and months
+- Daily and monthly analysis helps identify variations in sales and quantity over time.
-- Support data-driven sales performance monitoring
+- The interactive filters allow users to analyze performance by **month, mobile model, brand, day name, and payment method**.

 ---